ITensor/website/docs/book/itensor_factorizing.md

 The singular value decomposition (SVD) is a matrix factorization that is also extremely useful for general tensors.

-As a quick review, the SVD is a factorization of a matrix M into the product
+As a brief review, the SVD is a factorization of a matrix M into the product
 $$
 M = U S V^\dagger
 $$